rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

     ```javascript
     Given the environment has been set up for 'module:method' tests
     ```
     - In the abover format, `module` is the name of the Firebolt object and firebolt object fetched and stored in the `runtime` environment variable using module name.
     - `module:method` this will split the key name by `:` and both the module and method will be stored in the `runtime` environment variable.
+  - Example: `Given the environment has been set up for 'Localization:locale' tests` - `Localization` is the firebolt object name.

 - Passing the key name directly
     ##### Format
     ```javascript
     Given the environment has been set up for 'keyName' tests
     ```
     - In the above format, `keyName` is the name of the Firebolt object and firebolt object fetched and stored in the `runtime` environment variable using key name.

+    Example: `Given the environment has been set up for 'ADVERTISING_SKIPRESTRICTION' tests` - `ADVERTISING_SKIPRESTRICTION` is the firebolt object name.

+- Passing the key name with spaces
+    ##### Format
+    ```javascript
+    Given the environment has been set up for 'key Name' tests
+    ```
+    - In the above format, If `key Name` having spaces, then it should be replaced with `_` in the key name and finally, the key name converted to uppercase.

+    Example: `Given the environment has been set up for 'Advertising skiprestriction' tests` - `ADVERTISING_SKIPRESTRICTION` is the firebolt object name.

 | **Param**               | **Definition**                                                                                            | **Example**                                   | **Supported Type**             |